particle-iot/particle-cli/README.md

   Runs a series of steps to generate a new public/private keypair, and send it to the server for your core.
 Helpful for recovering from key issues.

+###spark subscribe

+    > spark subscribe
+    > spark subscribe eventName
+    > spark subscribe eventName mine
+    > spark subscribe eventName CoreName
+    > spark subscribe eventName 0123456789ABCDEFGHI

+  Subscribes to published events on the cloud, and pipes them to the console.
+Special core name "mine" will subscribe to events from just your cores.